“In an increasingly more virtual world, every day we strive to recover personalised, face-to-face care and attention.”

 Once the home of Admiral López-Pintado, Marquis of Torre Blanca de Aljarafe, this is one of the most authentic places to stay in Seville, having been declared a City Site of Cultural Interest in 2009.
 A historic and hereditary gem, the hotel has 50 unique rooms, attesting to a perfect combination of tradition and modern day comforts.

-The early 16th century saw Seville become the most important city in the splendorous years of Spain’s Golden Age; a city that ever since has continued to attract attention, both from within and without Spain, owing to its immense artistic, historic and cultural heritage.
+The early 16th century saw Seville become the most important city in the splendorous years of Spain’s Golden Age; a city that ever since has continued to attract attention, both from within and out of Spain, owing to its immense artistic, historic and cultural heritage.

 Seville is home to three UNESCO World Heritage Sites, all of which are to be found a few minutes away from Palacio de Villapanés: the Cathedral, the Reales Alcázares palatial complex and the General Archive of the Indies.